shigu490/Shagis-chat-app/README.md

 # SocialBatch

-A simple text-based social media application that works on both Linux (bash) and Windows (batch).
+A simple text-based social media application that works on Windows (batch), Linux (bash), and macOS (bash).

 ## Features

-- Create and manage Post accounts
+- Create and manage user accounts
 - Post text updates
 - View a timeline of posts from all users
 - Search for other users